 Some Important Points!

-The white shells that can easily be seen is the louse’s natural diversionary camouflage.
+- The white shells that can easily be seen are the louse’s natural diversionary camouflage.
 These shells are empty and harmless.